MESH-Research/invenio-group-collections-kcworks/INSTALL.rst

 Installation
 ============

-invenio-groups is on PyPI so all you need is:
+invenio-group-collections is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install invenio-groups
+   $ pip install invenio-group-collections